Brick by brick, we're rebuilding more young lives.

 In the last 12 months we have provided 1,600 opportunities to attend our activities and stays, all of which were oversubscribed.

-Every two minutes, someone in the UK is diagnosed with cancer, with the fastest-growing incidence among those aged 20-24.
+Whilst 87% of young people are now surviving their cancer for five years or more - these young people deserve more than survival, they need the chance to thrive.
 With external venue hire costs continuing to rise, and the resource required to manage off-site logistics, these challenges are placing growing strain on our ability to expand, and meet increasing demand.
 By hosting the majority of our service output on site, 'The Home of Teens Unite' will increase our support output by almost 50%.

 3